Do you need a Trade Effluent to Sewer Discharge Licence

 Waste Collection Permit: When is it required?

-A Waste Collection Permit (WCP) is required where a person wishes to collect waste for the purposes of reward or profit.
-In accordance with Section 24 (1) of the Waste Management ( Collection Permit) Regulations 2007 & 2008, a WCP is valid for 5 years from the day it was granted.
-The WCP is issued...READ ARTICLE >
+A Waste Collection Permit is required where a person wishes to collect waste for the purposes of reward or profit and is issued by the National Waste Collection Permits Office (NWCPO).
+In accordance with Section 24 (1) of the Waste Management ( Collection Permit) Regulations 2007 & 2008, a WCP is valid for 5 years...READ ARTICLE >

 Waste Facility Permit – Is yours up for renewal?